tilwinjoy/angular-bootstrap-material/README.md

 # AngularJS Bootstrap Material Design

-AngularJS directives for creating bootstrap material design components based on [bootstrap-material-design](http://fezvrasta.github.io/bootstrap-material-design/) css.
+AngularJS directives for creating bootstrap material design components based on [Bootstrap material design](http://fezvrasta.github.io/bootstrap-material-design/) css.

 ###### This is a work in progress.

 ##Getting Started

-This project is an AngularJS version of the aswesome [bootstrap material design](http://fezvrasta.github.io/bootstrap-material-design/).
+This project is an AngularJS version of the aswesome [Bootstrap material design](http://fezvrasta.github.io/bootstrap-material-design/).
 It removes the dependency on jQuery as well as Bootstrap's JavaScript and makes it easy to work with dynamic AngularJS components

 ###Dependencies:
 - [AngularJS](http://angularjs.org)